 When I started working with sculpture, I fortunately had access to different workshops at the Art Academy in Oslo.
 I hired an assistant who knew more than me about everything (she still does, her name is Stine Bråthen), and then we started experimenting with every material we could get our hands on.
 Making my own pigments from metals and minerals and plants was part of this process.
 It has truly been a matter of hands-on experience over the years.

-You were meant to be part of this year’s Liverpool Biennial (postponed to summer 2021).
+You are part of this year’s Liverpool Biennial.
 What can you tell me about the work that you’ll be showing there?

 I will show a large glass sculpture along with another piece that is in development.
 I’d rather not say too much, as I’m still rethinking everything as per usual.
 What I can say is that I’ve rarely encountered such an inspiring curatorial theme and vision as I have here.
 I am really looking forward to seeing the other art works [the curator] Manuela Moscoso has chosen.
 I am so excited to be taking part in such an interesting exhibition.